What Is Kubernetes DaemonSet and How to Use It?

 The system confirms that the DaemonSet has been created.

-Once you submit the daemonset-node-exporter DaemonSet, confirm its current state with the describe command:
+6. Check the current state of the DaemonSet with the kubectl describe command:

 kubectl describe daemonset node-exporter -n monitoring